bioluminesceme/UnderCurrent/README.md

 # UnderCurrent

-A research-backed energy budget monitoring system for ME/CFS (Myalgic Encephalomyelitis/Chronic Fatigue Syndrome) management.
+An experimental energy monitoring tool for personal ME/CFS management.

+## ⚠️ IMPORTANT DISCLAIMERS

+**This software is in early development and NOT production-ready:**
+- Under active development with frequent breaking changes
+- Not suitable for clinical use or medical decision-making
+- Self-hosted only - no cloud version available or planned
+- Use entirely at your own risk

+**Medical Disclaimer:**
+- This is NOT a medical device
+- Do not use for diagnosis or treatment decisions
+- Always consult healthcare professionals for medical advice
+- The developers assume no liability for any health outcomes

 ## Overview

-UnderCurrent calculates HRV/RHR metrics and energy budget scores based on peer-reviewed research specific to ME/CFS patients, helping users track their recovery status and manage Post-Exertional Malaise (PEM) risk.
+UnderCurrent is an experimental tool that calculates HRV/RHR metrics and energy budget scores.
+While informed by research on ME/CFS, this is a personal monitoring project, not a validated medical tool.

-## Research Foundation
+## Research Background

-Based on validated studies:
+Implementation informed by published research:
-- **Burton et al. (2010)**: HRV predicts sleep quality in CFS
+- Burton et al. (2010): HRV predicts sleep quality in CFS
-- **Boneva et al. (2007)**: Higher heart rate and reduced HRV persist during sleep in CFS
+- Boneva et al. (2007): Higher heart rate and reduced HRV persist during sleep in CFS
-- **Meeus et al. (2013)**: Systematic review of HRV in FM/CFS patients
+- Meeus et al. (2013): Systematic review of HRV in FM/CFS patients

+Note: While based on research, this implementation is experimental and unvalidated.

 ## Key Features